gamesbook/protograf/docs/source/core_shapes.rst

                   '<b>bold</b> <i>ital</i> <b><i>bold ital</i></b>'
         )

-      In this example, the use of ``html=True`` signifies the  use of "styled" multi-line HTML-fomatted text, to which various CSS styling properties can be applied.
+      In this example, the use of ``html=True`` signifies the use of "styled" multi-line, HTML-formatted, text.

+      "Styled" means that various CSS styling properties can be applied to it.

       This example shows how the text's font can be set either: